jdj2261/Simple-Mujoco-Sim/README.md

 - Install pykin

-  You need a python-fcl(https://github.com/BerkeleyAutomation/python-fcl) package to check collsion.
+  You need a [fcl](https://github.com/flexible-collision-library/fcl.git) library to check collsion.

   - in mac